asalexanderlee/bootcamp-4/README.md

 Since we are thinking about security, let's add an authorization layer to our API.
 In the future our web apps are going to use a package called Passport to handle user logins and registration, but before we get there, we need to understand the fundamentals.

 * Create a route that allows a new user to register an account.
 For this (very contrived) example, a user can register by posting a unique username, password, and email to the server.
-Upon post of the account, the server should return a unique key (hint: guid) that's associated with the account.
+Upon post of the account, the server should return a unique key (hint: guid/uuid) that's associated with the account.
 * The user should pass this unique key in as a header with every request to the server.
 * If a user tries to interact with the API without a valid key in the header, the API should return a 403 (forbidden) status code.
 * Once you enable auth, add a field in your Todo called `userId` and associate it with the `_id` of the user.